yuhan16/Stackelberg-Meta-Learning/README.md

 # Stackelberg Meta-Learning for Cooperative Trajectory Guidance
-This repo is for Stackelberg meta-learning project.
+This repo is for the Stackelberg meta-learning project.
 The underlying application is UAV guiding UGV.

 **Note:** This repo is reorganized for better readability in April 2024.
 The old version is archived in the `main-old` branch.